astropy/astropy/docs/development/releasing.rst

    bugfix or a new major version.
 You may also need to update the contributor list on the web site if you updated the ``docs/credits.rst`` at the outset.

 #.
+Cherry-pick the commit rendering the changelog and deleting the fragments and
-Open a PR to the astropy *master* branch to
+   open a PR to the astropy *master* branch.
+Note: updating this when doing the next release with towncrier.
-   update the ``CHANGES.rst`` to reflect the date of the release you just performed and to include the new section of the changelog.
-Often the easiest way to do this is to use ``git cherry-pick`` the changelog commit just before the release commit from above.
-If you are not sure how to do this, you might be better off copying-and-pasting the relevant parts of the maintenance branch's ``CHANGES.rst`` into master.
    In the same PR, you also have to update ``docs/whatsnew/index.rst`` and ``docs/whatsnew/X.Y.rst`` to link to "what's new" documentation in the released RTD branch, using the existing text as example.

 #. ``conda-forge`` has a bot that automatically opens
    a PR from a new PyPI (stable) release, which you need to follow up on and